August 4, 2020

-Designer Nicholas Daley is the subject of a new exhibition, titled RETURN TO SLYGO, opening at London’s NOW Gallery this December.
+Designer Nicholas Daley is the subject of a new exhibition, titled RETURN TO SLYGO, open at London’s NOW Gallery through July 2021.

 The exhibition will examine the impact of Daley’s Jamaican-Scottish heritage, his parents’ reggae club Slygo, the knitting skills he learnt from his mother, as well as how his own love of music has influenced his aesthetic and designs.

 RETURN TO SLYGO will bring together archival imagery, family photos, and reggae club t-shirts, alongside a specially curated playlist.

 Visitors will also be able to draw on a plain record sleeve cover to create personalised album artwork, as well as craft their own knitting using Daley’s upcycled yarns and fabric.